Hygrocybe conica

 Hygrocybe conica is a species of agaric (gilled mushroom) in the family Hygrophoraceae.
 In the UK it has been given the recommended English name of blackening waxcap, since all parts of the basidiocarp (fruit body) blacken with age.
 In North America it is commonly known as the witch's hat, conical wax cap or conical slimy cap.
-Hygrocybe conica is known to be a complex of at least eleven closely related species and as such is widespread in Europe, North America, Asia, and elsewhere.
+Hygrocybe conica is known to be a complex of at least eleven closely related species and as such is widespread in Eurasia, North America, and elsewhere.

 Taxonomy

 The species was first described from Bavaria in 1774 by German polymath Jacob Christian Schäffer, who named it Agaricus conicus.
 Paul Kummer transferred it to the genus Hygrocybe in 1871.
 Recent molecular research, based on cladistic analysis of DNA sequences, has confirmed that Hygrocybe conica belongs in Hygrocybe sensu stricto.
 However, it has also indicated that the name is currently applied to at least eleven closely related but genetically distinct taxa worldwide.